stex/stex.codes/_posts/2020-09-02-evernote-attachment-workflow.markdown

 Since Evernote supports neither Applescript nor `x-callback-url` now, I had to work around it Selenium style and click on each UI element from Applescript.
 It works, but doesn't look too elegant.

-The new workflow can be found here: <i class="fas fa-external-link-alt fa-fw" /> <a href="https://github.com/Stex/alfred-evernote-helpers/tree/master/evernote-attachments-pdf" target="_blank">Source Code on Github</a>
+The new workflow can be found here: <a href="https://github.com/Stex/alfred-evernote-helpers/tree/master/evernote-attachments-pdf" class="icon external" target="_blank">Source Code on Github</a>

 ---